itspladd/itspladd.github.io/_drafts/test-driven-development-battleship.md

 ## Seriously?

-Just say "test-driven development."
+Just say "test-driven development" already please we've wasted so much time

 ## Test-Driven Development

-Thank you.
-Let's start off by calling it TDD instead of test-driven development, because it's a common acronym and I don't feel like typing it out fully every single dang time.
+<em>Thank you.</em> Let's start off by calling it TDD instead of test-driven development, because it's a common acronym and I don't feel like typing it out every single dang time.

 TDD is, essentially, writing tests *before* you write the code that they're testing.
 Which, to me, sounded absolutely *wild* when I first heard it.
 How can you write a test for something that doesn't exist yet?